-Steps to becoming a permanent carer…
+Steps to becoming an adopter or permanent foster carer

 Following an initial chat when you contact us, our recruitment team who will pass your enquiry on to our Permanence Team.
 They will call you back to discuss your interest in much more detail.